HotCakeX/Harden-Windows-Security/README.md

 - Disabling location service system wide. websites and apps won't be able to use your precise location, however they will still be able to detect your location using your IP address.

-- Enable Hibernate, [sets it to full](https://learn.microsoft.com/en-us/windows/win32/power/system-power-states#hibernation-file-types), Adds Hibernate option to Start menu's power options and Disables Sleep. this feature is only 🔺recommended for High-Risk Environments.🔻
+- Enables Hibernate, [sets it to full](https://learn.microsoft.com/en-us/windows/win32/power/system-power-states#hibernation-file-types), Adds Hibernate option to Start menu's power options and Disables Sleep. this feature is only 🔺recommended for High-Risk Environments.🔻
 This is to prevent an 🔺**Attacker with skill and lengthy physical access to your computer**🔻

   - Attack Scenario: Targeted attack with plenty of time; this attacker will open the case, will solder, and will use sophisticated hardware or software.
 Of course, [Bitlocker and configurations](https://learn.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-countermeasures#attacker-with-skill-and-lengthy-physical-access) applied by this script will protect you against that.